|Kawasaki Heavy Industries & CRRC Sifang C151A|

 A six-car trainset is formed of two three-car sets permanently coupled together.
 Each set comprises one driving trailer (DT) and two motor cars (M1 and M2).
 As such, the running configuration of a C151 trainset is DT–M1–M2–M2–M1–DT.

-Every car is identified by a four digit number ranging from x501 to x570, where the first digit x is carriage identifier.
+Every car is identified by a four-digit number ranging from x501 to x570, where the first digit x is a carriage identifier.
 The driving cab is 3, followed by the second car using 1 and the third car using 2.
-The last three digits refer to the 3-car trainset of which the train is comprised of.
+The last three digits refer to the 3-car trainset of which the train is comprised.
 SMRT’s 35 trains are actually 70 3-car trainsets coupled together in an even-odd arrangement, i.e. Set 501/502, Set 503/504 and on to Set 569/570.

 As such, a sample Set 501/502 will contain the carriage numbers 3501-1501-2501-2502-1502-3502.
 Depending on the direction of travel, the sequence may be reversed.

 All sets were co-built by Kawasaki Heavy Industries Rolling Stock Company and CRRC Sifang Locomotive & Rolling Stock Co., Ltd. Kawasaki was responsible for the overall project management, design, manufacturing of bogies and procurement of major components.
 CRRC Sifang was in charge of manufacturing the train cars, final fitting and assembly of complete MRT trains and factory testing.
 Kawasaki (Singapore) was responsible for the delivery of complete MRT trains to the depot, on-site testing and commissioning.
 According to the Kawasaki Technical Review (Issue 177) on Rolling Stock Engineering, this project structure was described as improving Kawasai’s competitiveness combining its technological capabilities with Sifang’s low-cost production capacity.